VMBS Recognizes 2023 Outstanding Alumni, Rising Star

 Mont grew up in a military family with her father, Stephan C. Boyd, completing his undergraduate mechanical engineering degree at Texas A&M University through the U.S. Air Force in 1981.
 Her mother, Lynn, worked as an administrative assistant in the Texas A&M Department of Agricultural Economics during that time and again when Mont’s father served on an unaccompanied tour in 1984.

-Those early years in Aggieland cemented Mont’s desire to attend Texas A&M and pursue an education in veterinary medicine, and she completed her undergraduate degree in biomedical sciences in 1997 and her Doctor of Veterinary Medicine at the Texas A&M School of Veterinary Medicine & Biomedical Sciences in 2001.
+Those early years in Aggieland cemented Mont’s desire to attend Texas A&M and pursue an education in veterinary medicine, and she completed her undergraduate degree in biomedical sciences in 1997 and her Doctor of Veterinary Medicine at the Texas A&M College of Veterinary Medicine & Biomedical Sciences in 2001.

 As a first-year veterinary student, she decided to join the U.S. Army as a Veterinary Corps Officer immediately upon earning her DVM.